dorotkapil101-debug/TND/README.md

 ---

+### 🌱 Favorite Quotes

+> “The expert at anything was once a beginner.”
+— Helen Hayes

+---

 ### 👩‍💻 What I'm working on
 - Currently working on a simple Python text-based game 🎲🖥️

 ---

 ### 🧰 My skills
-- Python (really basic, but I love learning!) 🐍💕
+- Python (really really basic, but I love learning!) 🐍💕

 ---